JonathanVSV/Ppage2/_pages/about.md

 Word cloud analysis of my publications.
 {: style="text-align: center;"}

-Also, if you want to know more about myself and my professional trajectory, here is a link to an interview SELPER (Sociedad Latinoamericana de Especialistas en Percepción Remota y Sistemas de Información Espacial) made me in 2023: [Café Virtual SELPER #18](https://www.youtube.com/watch?v=vEOYDUWqHDE)

 # Figure gallery

 Additionally, here are some figures of the work I have done: